gardner-lab/FinchScope/ActiveComm/README.md

 ## Assembly

  Get 3D printed files, these can be ordered through 3D hubs, local hackerspace/makespace, or local university service.

- Boston University has mid/low-resolution 3D printing  on site.
+ Boston University has mid/low-resolution 3D printing  on site-

 Schematic: